 To better incorporate fMRI data into source localization, we next incorporate a model that provides detail beyond merely noting that the BOLD signal is proportional to neural activity.
-As mentioned previously, the BOLD signal response is delayed (by roughly four seconds for a brief impulse of neural activity).
+As mentioned previously, the BOLD signal response is delayed (by roughly 4 s for a brief impulse of neural activity).
 Our fMRI regularized inverse takes advantage of the correlation between BOLD signal and neural activity, but using the correlation alone is not ideal because the BOLD signal does not simply mirror lagged neural activity.
 The signal is also temporally broadened, and therefore simply shifting BOLD to eliminate the time lag does not result in a signal that matches neural activity.
 By incorporating a detailed model of BOLD into an inversion algorithm, we obtain closer agreement between our model and data, and thus a more accurate inverse.

-Detailed models of the BOLD response exist -we use a variant of the Balloon/Windkessel model [25].
-The model we use (developed by Robinson, et al. [26]) is a set of coupled nonlinear differential equations that start with neural activity as an input, and model physical changes in the blood vessels, changes in the blood oxygen content, and the measured response of these changes in an fMRI machine.
-The result is shown in Figure 2.
+Detailed models of the BOLD response exist - we use a variant of the Balloon/Windkessel model (Buxton et al., 1998).
+The model we use (Robinson et al., 2006) is a set of coupled nonlinear differential equations that start with neural activity as an input, and model physical changes in the blood vessels, changes in the blood oxygen content, and the measured response of these changes in an fMRI machine.
+The result is shown in Fig. 3.
 The differential equations are nonlinear, but over a range of input activities the amplitude of the BOLD response varies approximately linearly with the amplitude of the neural activity.
 This must be the case, because we know that BOLD is proportional to neural activity.

 Our fMRI regularized inverse cannot make use of the realistic model of BOLD response because it does not have an estimate of how the neural activity varies with time until it produces its solution.
 In order to incorporate a modeled BOLD response into our inversion procedure, we take an alternate approach that starts by identifying candidate neural activity signals, and then fits them to data.
 Principle Component Analysis (PCA) and Independent Component Analysis (ICA) are ideally suited to this job.
 PCA extracts orthogonal signals that explain the majority of variance in the data (while reducing noise) and ICA forms linear combinations of those orthogonal vectors to produce a basis of signals that are maximally independent of each other.
-Figure 3 shows the result of this process.
+PCA associates a singular value with each signal, and more prominent signals have larger singular values.
+Fig. 4 shows a typical example of this process applied to synthetic EEG data and real experimental data.
+In the inset, the two largest singular values stand out above the tail of smaller values that correspond to noise signals.
+This indicates that the optimal analysis would result from selecting two PCA/ICA signals (although it is often advisable to redo the analysis later with one or more additional signals, to see how it affects the final fit).